 When I first became interested in Jonestown and Peoples Temple, part of what fascinated me were the families, including the large, extended families which joined the Temple.
 Some families, such as the Bogues, Parks, and Cordells, were with the Temple from its earliest days in Indiana.
 These families not only contributed numerous members to the organization, they fulfilled important roles within it.
 For a long while, the Cordell family intrigued me the most: 20-some family members – either blood-related or adopted – linked together in life within the Temple and death in Jonestown.
 It still seems an unfathomable loss.

 Then I read of the Lewis/Norwood family, which reportedly lost 27 members, a number which would put them at the top of the unenviable category of “largest number of relatives lost.”
-I’ve come to think of this group as “The Norwood 27,” because a central member of this family was Fairy Lee Norwood: her daughter, Dr. Jynona Norwood, is a Los Angeles-area pastor who has held a memorial service at Evergreen Cemetery every November 18th since 1979; and her brother, Fred Lewis, lost his wife and children in Jonestown.
+I’ve come to think of this group as “The Norwood 27,” because a central member of this family was Fairy Lee Norwood: her daughter, Dr. Jynona Norwood, is a Los Angeles-area pastor who has held a memorial service at Evergreen Cemetery every November 18th since 1979; and her uncle, Fred Lewis, lost his wife and children in Jonestown.
 Jynona and Fred were often featured together in news coverage of the memorial service, and invariably, the stories reported that the Norwood/Lewis family lost 27 members in the tragedy.

 It’s a shocking number.
 Surely, I thought, the greater part of the extended family must have been decimated in the tragedy.
 But who were they?
 I found numerous articles where the Norwood 27 is mentioned, but no place in which all 27 individuals are named.
 The largest listing I could find was on the family tree section of this website.
 There, on the Fred Lewis tree, I saw that the family lost Doris Lewis (wife of Fred Lewis, aunt of Jynona Norwood), along with Fred and Doris Lewis’ seven children: Adrienne, Alecha, Barry, Casandra, Freddie Jr., Lisa, and Karen.
 Those names are also inscribed on a memorial plaque that Fred Lewis placed in Oakland’s Evergreen Cemetery near the site of the mass grave of the unclaimed Jonestown victims.
 These were also the names that remained etched onto Fred’s heart in his later years, as he faded into illness and dementia.
 As we see in a news article twenty years after the deaths in Jonestown, he still evoked the number 27, but he was able to recall only the names of his immediate family.